 John Weisheit is the Conservation Director with Living Rivers based in Moab, Utah.
 He is an author, accomplished guide, and educator with a long history of advocacy for rivers in the Southwest.
 John has served on the boards of Colorado Plateau River Guides, Headwaters Institute and Canyonlands Field Institute among others.
 He has authored numerous articles on regional geology and history and with two co-authors wrote a book called Cataract Canyon: A Human and Environmental History of the Rivers in Canyonlands.
 Frequently quoted by the press, he currently monitors watershed and energy issues such as proposed tar sands project for the Book Cliffs.

 Michael Wolfe’s interest in archaeology and the natural wonders of the Southwest has evolved over more than 40 years of living on the Colorado Plateau.
-Archaeology became more an obsession through during numerous trips as a river guide for Wild Rivers Expeditions on the San Juan River, beginning in 1986.
+Archaeology became an obsession during numerous trips as a river guide for Wild Rivers Expeditions on the San Juan River, beginning in 1986.
 In that capacity, he guided seminars for Crow Canyon Archaeological Center and other seminar programs.
-At the same he began working for the private CRM companies performing field work in the Four Corners area.
+At the same time, he began working for the private CRM companies performing field work in the Four Corners area.
 This inspired him to study and receive an anthropology degree at Fort Lewis College in 1995.
 This opened doors to working for various federal land managing agencies including the Forest Service, Bureau of Land Management and the National Park Service.
 Interspersed with federal service he has participated in archaeological forays to Mayan sites along the Usumacinta River in Guatemala and Southern Mexico, and rock art trips to the painted caves of Baja California.
-His special area of interests include prehistoric rock art and early high altitude Formative agricultural settlement, and historical settlement and river running history in southeast Utah.
+His special area of interests includes prehistoric rock art, early high altitude formative agricultural settlement, and historical settlement and river running history in southeast Utah.
 Michael goes by “Red.”

 Participate in discussions on rock art conservation and management for panels affected by natural causes.
 Threats from water, dust, salts and vandalism will be addressed.
 Lifeways and economies over time will be discussed including native, and more recent ranching, railroad and energy exploration.